Will County, Illinois

 Will County, Illinois genealogy and family history research.
 Find links to record collections, history, and genealogy resources to help you trace your Will Co., ancestors.
 Get started by building a Free Family Tree.

-Areas bordering to Will County are Cook County (north), DuPage County (north), Lake County, Indiana (east), Kankakee County (south), Grundy County (southwest), Kendall County (west), Kane County (northwest)
+Bordering Counties are Cook County (north), DuPage County (north), Lake County, Indiana (east), Kankakee County (south), Grundy County (southwest), Kendall County (west), Kane County (northwest)

 Will County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.